 Ken Cuperus Chief Creative Officer

-Ken Cuperus is Canadian Screen Award winning and Emmy nominated writer/producer/showrunner with over one hundred hours of produced television credits, on such series as Carter, Stargate: Atlantis, The Listener, Frankie Drake, My Babysitter’s a Vampire, Mr. Young, Berenstain Bears, and Total Drama Island.
+Ken Cuperus is Multi Canadian Screen Award winning and Emmy nominated writer/producer/showrunner with over one hundred hours of produced television credits, on such series as Carter, Stargate: Atlantis, The Listener, Frankie Drake, My Babysitter’s a Vampire, Mr. Young, Berenstain Bears, and Total Drama Island.
 Ken is also the co-creator/showrunner of award-winning multi- cam sitcom, The Stanley Dynamic, which enjoyed a run of 52 half-hour episodes.
 Ken developed and was the Showrunner on City TV’s hit drama procedural HUDSON & REX Season One and continues to write on the series.
-Along with his Best Writing, Animation Award and Emmy nomination, Ken has also been nominated for other Canadian Screen Awards, Writers Guild of Canada awards, and two Canadian Comedy awards.
+He currently is the Creator, Writer and Director of the hit Audible Podcast Series, Mistletoe Murders starring Colbie Smulders.
+Along with his CSA wins for Best Writing Preschool, Best Writing, Animation Award and Emmy nomination, Ken has also been nominated for other Canadian Screen Awards, Writers Guild of Canada awards, and two Canadian Comedy awards.
 Ken was co-writer on a Leo Award winning episode of Mr. Young.